nicolasfara/experiments-2024-ACSOS-imageonomics-drones/README.md

 # Decentralized Multi-Drone Coordination for Wildlife Video Acquisition

+In this repository, we provide the code and data to reproduce the experiments for the ACSOS 2024 paper "Decentralized Multi-Drone Coordination for Wildlife Video Acquisition".

 ## Reproduce the entire experiment

 **WARNING**: re-running the whole experiment may take a very long time on a normal computer.
+However, in the [data](./data) folder (~500MB of data, a good internet connection is recommended), we provided the generated data from the experiment, so that a more lightweight process can be used to generate the charts.

 ### Reproduce with containers (recommended)